Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Safe control using RCBFs

 Since state estimates are used for feedback instead of the true state, the performance of CBFs in guaranteeing the safety of the system in \eqref{eq:dynamics_x} may be degraded.
-A robust control barrier function (RCBF) \cite{SCC.Lopez.Slotline.ea2020} can provide robustness despite the error resulting from the difference between the exact and approximate controller.
+A RCBF \cite{SCC.Lopez.Slotine.ea2020} can provide robustness despite the error resulting from the difference between the exact and approximate controller.